How Long You Should Keep Business Records For

 - Amounts of wages subject to withholding

-- Agreements with employee to withhold additional tax
+- Agreements with the employee to withhold additional tax

 - Actual taxes withheld and dates withheld